Please read the following important terms and conditions before placing an order for Goods with Hartley Botanic, Inc.

 13.3.1 ensure a level of security appropriate to the nature of your Protected Personal Data to be protected;

-13.3.2 take appropriate steps so that Hartley Botanic Limited’s employees and subcontractors who have access to your Protected Personal Data comply with this clause 13;
+13.3.2 take appropriate steps so that Hartley Botanic, Inc.’s employees and subcontractors who have access to your Protected Personal Data comply with this clause 13;

 13.3.3 comply with your reasonable instructions pursuant to the Data Protection Legislation in relation to the collection, processing and disposal of any of your Protected Personal Data.

-13.4 Without limitation to clauses 13.1 and 13.2, Hartley Botanic Limited shall, in relation to any of your Protected Personal Data processed in connection with the performance by Hartley Botanic Limited of its obligations under this Contract:
+13.4 Without limitation to clauses 13.1 and 13.2, Hartley Botanic, Inc. shall, in relation to any of your Protected Personal Data processed in connection with the performance by Hartley Botanic, Inc. of its obligations under this Contract:

-13.4.1 process your Protected Personal Data only on the written instructions from yourself which is to be provided within reasonable notice unless Hartley Botanic Limited is required by the laws of any member of the European Union or by the laws of the European Union applicable to Hartley Botanic Limited to process your Protected Personal Data (the “Applicable Laws”);
+13.4.1 process your Protected Personal Data only on the written instructions from yourself which is to be provided within reasonable notice unless Hartley Botanic, Inc. is required by applicable law to process your Protected Personal Data (the “Applicable Laws”);

 13.4.2 ensure that it has in place appropriate technical and organisational measures, to protect against unauthorised or unlawful processing of your Protected Personal Data and against accidental loss or destruction of, or damage to your Protected Personal Data, having regard to the state of technological development and the cost of implementing any measures (those measures may include measures appropriate under the Data Protection Legislation);